Germans of Hungary: Medieval settlement

+Habsburg settlement

 The third, largest wave of German-speaking immigrants arrived in Hungary as the result of a deliberate settlement policy of the Habsburg government after the Ottoman Empire was driven from Hungarian territory.
 Between 1711 and 1780, German-speaking settlers from Southern Germany, Austria, and Saxony emigrated to southwestern Hungary, including, Buda, Banat, and Szatmár County.
 This influx of immigrants helped to bring economic recovery and cultural distinction to these regions.
 By the end of the 18th century, over one million German-speaking residents lived in the Kingdom of Hungary.
 At the time, a flourishing German-speaking culture existed in the kingdom, publishing German-language literary works, newspapers, and magazines.
 Moreover, a German-language theater operated in the kingdom's capital, Budapest.

+19th century

 Throughout the 19th century, a strong German industrial community developed, particularly in the glass-blowing, masonry, and foundry metalworking sectors.
 In response, a strong Hungarian nationalist political movement rose in the second half of the century to assimilate German-speaking citizens and their economic power into Hungarian culture.
 The movement's objectives were advanced by a number of policies, including the forced replacement of German in ethnic German schools with Hungarian.